 What many of these students don't realize until they start paying down their student loans, is that college debt ends up taking a serious toll on their future happiness, well being, and freedom.

 Worse yet, a lot of these students never graduate.
 Many of them get the loans but quit before they get a degree.
-The consequences are doubly important for these people as they don't typically make as much money as they would if they had the degree.
+The consequences are doubly difficult for these people, as they don't typically make as much money as they would if they had the degree.

 Paying Off Student Loans Limits Your Freedom